openai/swarm/readme.md

 ## Running Swarm

-Start by instanciating a Swarm client (which internally just instanciates an `OpenAI` client).
+Start by instantiating a Swarm client (which internally just instantiates an `OpenAI` client).

 ```python
 from swarm import Swarm